 Quitting smoking is difficult, but possible.
 Speak to a doctor about finding a personalized program.

 If you have cluster headaches, the pain alone is reason to seek medical help.
 If home remedies aren’t relieving the pain, your doctor will design a treatment plan to give you pain relief.

 Talk to your doctor about your options for self-treatment to be sure none of your approaches have side effects or interfere with medications or other treatments.
 For those with severe cluster headaches, introducing some home remedies may improve effectiveness of medication, so speak with your doctor.

 Medical treatments commonly prescribed for cluster headache include:

 - intravenous magnesium sulfate

-Cluster headaches are extremely uncomfortable, and they do tend to reoccur.
-Cluster headaches don’t last forever, and within a few days, all symptoms should disappear.
+Cluster headaches are extremely painful, and they do tend to reoccur.
+Cluster headaches don’t last forever, and symptoms usually disappear within a few days.

 The good news is that taking steps to prevent and address your cluster headaches are relatively simple.
 By identifying triggers and taking steps to lower your risk of cluster headaches, you may be able to stretch the time between recurrences to months or even years.